 Lifelong Learning - the career turbo

-The message behind the concept of lifelong learning is that it's never too late to acquire missing knowledge.
+The message behind the concept of lifelong learning is that it's never too late to acquire missing skills.
 It's just that many people don't expect it.
 But if you want to learn something specific, you will usually succeed.
 Because the decisive factor is one's own attitude toward it.
 Do I really want this?
 Or better: Do you really want to learn IT Project Management or Java Development or cherry pie baking?

 "The ability to engage in lifelong learning is the component of success for free professional development."